rmartinho/flamingdangerzone/_posts/travel/2014-09-12-planes-are-slow-teleporters.markdown

 title: The Intervening Space
 categories: travel
 short: why I went away on a bicycle for a week
-published: false
+published: true
 ---

 > The traveler sees what he sees; the tourist sees what he has come to see.
-> &mdash; Gilbert K. Chesterton
+> &mdash; G. K. Chesterton

 I like to travel.